Corporate Training 101: The Basics

 - Globally scalable and accessible

-- Greater opportunities for learner collaboration and connection
+- Greater learning opportunities for student collaboration and connection

 - Increased accessibility to learning